What Makes Looped Transformers Perform Better Than Non-Recursive Ones: Additional Discussions and Future Work

-\textbf{Landscape Conjectures.}\quad Conjectures \ref{prop:single}$\sim$\ref{prop:looped} formalize the loss landscapes for \emph{Single-Attn} and \emph{Looped-Attn} by proposing the River-U-Valley and River-V-Valley models.
+\textbf{Landscape Conjectures.}\quad Conjectures~\ref{prop:single}$\sim$\ref{prop:looped} formalize the loss landscapes for \single and \looped by proposing the River-U-Valley and River-V-Valley models.
 These conjectures are empirically motivated.
-We justify these with the analysis of Hessian dynamics (Section \ref{sec:observation}), which reveals different evolutionary eigenspectrum of the two architectures.
-Given the complexity of optimization process, grounding theoretical analysis in empirically-inspired landscape model is a crucial step toward formal understanding ~\citep{wen2024understanding}.
+We justify these with the analysis of Hessian dynamics (Section \ref{sec:observation}), which reveals different evolutionary eigenspectra of the two architectures.
+Given the complexity of optimization process, grounding theoretical analysis in empirically-inspired landscape model is a crucial step toward formal understanding~\citep{wen2024understanding}.
 A key direction for future work is to move beyond empirical motivation and establish a formal proof for these landscape conjectures.
 This would involve theoretically deriving the geometric properties of the Hessian from the recursive architecture, potentially by extending emerging mathematical tools such as \citet{dong2025towards}.
 Proving this formally is highly challenging beyond our current scope, which remains a promising direction for future study.

-\textbf{Landscape Transition Dynamics of SHIFT.}\quad Our landscape model provides a geometric perspective on why the SHIFT framework achieves performance comparable to \emph{Looped-Attn}.
-Stage I begins with \emph{Single-Attn} in a River-U-Valley landscape, where the optimizer rapidly descends from a high-loss clifftop to a low-loss valley floor near the river.
-The architectural switch to \emph{Looped-Attn} then induces a geometric transformation: the flat valley floor suddenly becomes the steep slopes of a V-shaped valley.
-This landscape change forces the optimizer to perform valley hopping which is unique for \emph{Looped-Attn}.
-This temporary hopping enables it to escape the flat valley floor and reach the narrow river channel.
+\textbf{Landscape Transition Dynamics of SHIFT.}\quad Our landscape model provides a geometric perspective on why the SHIFT framework achieves performance comparable to \looped.
+Stage I begins with \single in a River-U-Valley landscape, where the optimizer rapidly descends from a high-loss clifftop to a low-loss valley floor near the river.
+The architectural switch to \looped then induces a geometric transition: the flat valley floor suddenly becomes the steep slopes of a V-shaped valley.
+This landscape change forces the optimizer to perform hopping which is unique for \looped.
+This temporary hopping enables it to escape the flat floor and reach the narrow river channel.
 Once in the river, it can proceed with deep downstream exploration.
-While both models share an upstream river (Theorem \ref{theorem:shared-river}), their distinct architectures determine the final performance. \emph{Single-Attn} traps in the flat valley floor, whereas SHIFT (\emph{Looped-Attn} in Stage II) successfully navigates downstream, leading to different solutions.
+While both models share an upstream river (Theorem~\ref{theorem:shared-river}), their distinct architectures determine the final performance. \single traps in the flat valley floor, whereas SHIFT (\looped in Stage II) successfully navigates downstream, leading to different solutions.